Information Lifecycle Management (ILM)

 - Snippet from Wikipedia: Information lifecycle management

-However, the term "business" should be understood in a broader context and not strictly associated with commercial or enterprise activities.
+However, "business" should be understood broadly and not strictly associated with commercial or enterprise activities.
 While many records may relate to business enterprises, not all do.
-Some documented information serves to record historical events or significant moments, rather than business activities.
+Some documented information serves to record historical events or significant moments rather than business activities.
 Examples of these are birth, death, medical/health, and educational records. e-Science, for example, is an area where ILM has become relevant.

 In 2004, the Storage Networking Industry Association, on behalf of the information technology (IT) and information storage industries, attempted to assign a new broader definition to Information Lifecycle Management (ILM).
 A definition released in October of 2004 at the Storage Networking World conference in Orlando, Florida, stated that "ILM consists of the policies, processes, practices, and tools used to align the business value of information with the most appropriate and cost-effective IT infrastructure from the time information is conceived through its final disposition."
 In this view, information is aligned with business processes through management policies and service levels associated with applications, metadata, information, and data.